accre/mltf/tutorials/MLprojects.md

 ## Creating an MLflow Project

-An MLflow Project can be contained in any directory, which should contain at least three basic components to function as intended.
+An MLflow Project is housed in a standard directory and should contain at least three basic components to function as intended.
 We first need a file named **MLproject**.
 This is a text file in YAML syntax that will specify a project name, a file containing our package requirements for training the model, and an entry point stating the command used to launch our training script.
 A minimal **MLproject** file can be seen here:
 ```
 name: My MLflow Project